4 quick tips: learn how to talk the talk à Paris ou ailleurs…

 Truly, FLC considers pronunciation, the crossfit of language: strengthening from the core, for greater success in your language learning goals!

-Take advantage of our Pronunciation Workshops which actually incorporate practice and audio (beyond simply listening) to uncover the nuances of spoken language!
+Take advantage of our Pronunciation Workshops which actually incorporate practice and audio (beyond simply listening) to improve pronunciation and uncover the nuances of spoken language!
 With repetition and practice, you’re sounding, well, sexier already…

 Pronunciation hack: learn to easily differentiate the French ‘S’ sounds!